 How Do You Keep Caramel From Sliding Off Apples?

-- Make sure you get all the wax and coatings off your apples before beginning (aka, step 3 just below).
+- Make sure you get all the wax and coatings off your apples before beginning (see #3 just below).
 The wax coating that covers most apples will prevent the caramel from adhering to the apple, and the caramel will slide right off.

-- Insert a popsicle stick into each apple, then bring a large pot of water to a boil (the water should be high enough in the pot to submerge an apple).
+- Insert a popsicle stick into each apple, then bring a large pot of water to a boil (the water in the pot should be deep enough to submerge an apple).

 - Once the water has come to a boil, turn off the heat.
 Submerge each apple for 15-20 seconds while holding onto the popsicle stick, being careful not to touch the hot water or pot.
 This will remove any wax that may remain on the apples, and allow the caramel to properly adhere to each apple.